 Perhaps we are inclined to take food for granted but over the centuries it has had an enormous influence on settlement, migration, politics and much more.
 This fascinating food story starts with the end of the last Ice Age and deals with food in each location, where higher cultures developed that left some records of their food consumption and agriculture.

 It moves through the Middle Ages, the age of seafaring and discovery, touches on history and social history, food fashions, changes in the cost of food items, multiple uses of various food items and lastly, some health considerations resulting from changes in eating and drinking patterns.

-Welcome to our group where the disciplines of metaphysics and metaethics are examined.
-Don’t let these terms freak you out; metaphysics is simply everything that cannot be recognised by the physical things known through the senses.
+This group examined the disciplines of metaphysics and metaethics.
+Metaphysics is simply everything that cannot be recognised by the physical things known through the senses.
 Metaethics is the moral properties of right and wrong attributed to these metaphysical things.
-Central to our enquiries is trying to understand how we seem to know immediately if an action is right or wrong.
+Central to our enquiries was trying to understand how we seem to know immediately if an action is right or wrong.
 An instance of this is when we are confronted with an act of wanton cruelty to innocent, sentient beings we have an immediate feeling of horror and disgust.

 Stars in Their Eyes